quchen/articles/install_haskell_platform_manually.md

     make install

 This should not take long, as it basically copies a couple of hundred of megs around.
+(Make sure to use `sudo` if necessary.)